leangjia/blender_docs/manual/sculpt_paint/sculpting/tools.rst

    The inverse setting is *Magnify*, in which vertices are pushed away from the center of the brush.

 Grab :kbd:`G`
-   Used to drag a group of points around.
+   Used to drag a group of vertices around.
 Unlike the other brushes, *Grab* does not modify different points as the brush is dragged across the model.
    Instead, *Grab* selects a group of vertices on mouse-down, and pulls them to follow the mouse.
    The effect is similar to moving a group of vertices in Edit Mode with Proportional Editing enabled,